GoogleCloudPlatform/podcast/site/content/post/episode-106-new-york-times-with-deep-kapadia-and-jp-robinson.md

 Melanie will be at [NIPS (Neural Information Processing Systems)](https://nips.cc/) in Long Beach and will also be attending [Black in AI](https://blackinai.github.io) on December 8th.

 {{< transcript "MARK: Hi, and welcome to episode number 106 of the Weekly Google Cloud Platform Podcast.
 I am Mark Mandel.
-And I'm here with my colleague, Melanie Warwick.
+And I'm here with my colleague, Melanie Warrick.
 How are you doing, Melanie?" >}}

 MELANIE: Hi Mark, I'm doing good.
 How are you doing?